23 Top Tourist Attractions in Argentina (Updated 2023)

 Mendoza Wine regions are located in the eastern foothills of the Andes.
 It is considered amongst some of the highest altitudes in the world.
 Being the heart of the winemaking industry, it’s a great place for skiing and adventures in the Andes.

-Staying on an Estancia has become popular attraction amongst the day-trippers.
-The visitors usually go for a horse ride after the breakfast, come back for a barbecue and then a quick hammock siesta before they get in to their trails.
+Staying on an Estancia has become a popular attraction amongst the day-trippers.
+The visitors usually go for a horse ride after breakfast, come back for a barbecue, and then a quick hammock siesta before they get into their trails.

 One of the popular attractions is the Valdes Peninsula for viewing endemic wildlife.
 Visitors can see a variety of marine mammals, depending on the time of visit.
 Whales are usually seen between May and December and are located between the Valdes Peninsula and the Patagonian mainland.

-It is that tourist attraction which appeals the photographers as it is filled with colorful cafes, shops, houses and statues.
-It is located in the La Boca and celebrates the arrival of Italian immigrants in the 1800s.
+It is that tourist attraction that appeals to the photographers as it is filled with colorful cafes, shops, houses, and statues.
+It is located in La Boca and celebrates the arrival of Italian immigrants in the 1800s.
 The place feels alive where music fills the air, tango dancers give their performances and artists sell their paintings.